 You can order single issues and annual subscriptions right here.
-You can also find Kazoo at your local Barnes and Noble and some other small retailers.
-Single issues are also available on amazon, though there’s an additional shipping free there.
+You can also find Kazoo at Barnes and Nobles nationwide, as well as these awesome indies.
+Single issues are also available on amazon, though there’s an additional shipping fee there.

 What age are Kazoo‘s readers?

-Our readers are bright, silly, inquisitive, uninhibited girls, ages 5 to 10—though we know a few adults who’ve subscribed for themselves, too.
+Our readers are bright, silly, inquisitive, uninhibited girls, ages 5 to 12—though we know a few adults who’ve subscribed for themselves, too.

 Can boys read Kazoo too?

 Of course!
 We’d love it, and they’d probably love it, too.
 After all, there’s no such thing as say, girls’ science and boys’ science, or girls’ art and boys’ art.
 Science is science and art is art, of course.
 But here’s the thing: Most media that cover similar topics use boys as the default target audience, while girls are left with the burden of just “putting themselves in the story.”
 Or, if they do feature an active girl—one who practices science, runs fast, rides horses, etc—she’s often hailed as the exception to the rule, as in, “See?
 Girls don’t have to be ‘so girly.’
 They can be powerful, too.”
 While we think these stories are well-intentioned, they often have the opposite effect of reinforcing stereotypes, rather than breaking them.
 Little girls don’t think that, by being their already powerful selves, they’re breaking any stereotypes.
 They’re just being who they are without any degree of self-consciousness.
 That’s what we want to preserve in girls specifically, which is why we call Kazoo a magazine for girls.
 It’s the only place where they can see themselves, and amazing women role models, on every single page.

 Do you ship outside of the United States?